Kequc/kequtest/readme.md

 `util.spy`

-Takes a function to spy on as a parameter, values your spy was called with are available at the attribute named `calls`.
+Takes a function to spy on as a parameter.
+Values passed through your spy are available at the `calls` attribute.

 ```javascript
 const mySpy = util.spy(() => 'hi there');